Mampenda/Programming-Languages/Java/WILDCARDS.md

 ## The GET and PUT Principle

-    When you get values out of a structure, use the `extends` wildcard.
+    When you GET values out of a structure, use the `extends` wildcard.
-    When you put values in to a structure, use the `super` wildcard.
+    When you PUT values in to a structure, use the `super` wildcard.
     When you do both, do not use a wildcard.

 The `copy( List<? super T> destination, List<? extends T> source)` method from example 2 gets values out of the source list, and puts them into the destination list.